df-upwork/proposals/daily/2025/12/16/02/steps/14 - Логический анализ/req/composite.md

 5.2.5) You receive dividends from `CHᨀ` into a non-Maltese bank account.
 These dividends remain tax-free in `M᛭` only if not remitted; any funds transferred to `M᛭` for living expenses are taxed at standard progressive rates (up to 35%).
 5.3) Advantages
-5.3.1) Although a Branch structure could theoretically achieve a lower effective rate of 24.95% (21% CIT + 5% BPT) under the Treaty, the `U2ᨀ` structure (approximately 32.85%) provides robust protection against `U᛭` Estate Tax which the Branch structure lacks.
-This approach provides legal certainty and banking access, avoiding the contradictions inherent in filing a «Protective Return» while actively trading.
+5.3.1) Creation of a protected investment perimeter at the level of `CHᨀ`, which facilitates access to Swiss banking for capital accumulation.
+5.3.2) Full legitimacy of using the Participation Exemption in `M᛭` combined with asset protection through a foreign jurisdiction.
+5.4) Remarks
+5.4.1) Both the Branch and the `U2ᨀ` structure provide robust protection against `U᛭` Estate Tax, as you hold shares in a non-US entity.
+However, the Branch structure would likely incur a 15% Branch Profits Tax due to Treaty rate matching, resulting in a similar effective tax burden to the `U2ᨀ` structure.
+Therefore, the `U2ᨀ` structure is preferable as it offers superior legal certainty and simplified banking compliance compared to a foreign branch.
-5.3.2) The legal isolation of `CHᨀ` prevents the creation of a `POEM` in `M᛭` only if strategic decisions are demonstrably taken by qualified directors in `C᛭` and you abstain from managing `CHᨀ` from `M᛭`.
+5.4.2) The legal isolation of `CHᨀ` does not automatically prevent the creation of a `POEM` in `M᛭`.
 To prevent `CHᨀ` from being deemed a tax resident of `M᛭`, you must ensure strategic decisions are demonstrably taken by qualified directors in `C᛭` and abstain from managing `CHᨀ` from `M᛭`.
-5.3.3) Creation of a protected investment perimeter at the level of `CHᨀ`, which facilitates access to Swiss banking for capital accumulation.
-5.3.4) Full legitimacy of using the 5% rate in `M᛭` combined with asset protection through a foreign jurisdiction.

 ~~~

 # 2.